chrisguest75/docker_examples/README.md

 1. Ordering of layers
 1. onbuild
 1. Signing builds
-1. Unpack the filesystem flattened.
-Filesystem view in a single container.
 1. Start a cgroup manually using an unpacked container.
 1. Snaps??
 1. Showing the process tree for docker (linux is easier)